Can you help Charlie get his lifesaving treatment in the US?

-Charlie’s wish is to get better so that he can go back to school and play with his friends so that they don’t leave him.

-He thinks school is still on summer break as he cries to put on his uniform.
-He does not want to be forgotten.
+The family of five-year-old Charlie Procter are desperately seeking help to raise £1m for the treatment in America to help prolong his life.

-Charlie is five years old and fighting stage 4 Hepatoblastoma Cancer, a rare cancer that affects only eight children in the UK.
+Charlie is fighting stage 4 Hepatoblastoma Cancer, a rare cancer that affects only eight children in the UK.

 Chemotherapy is no longer an option as doctors have advised that another round of treatment could prove fatal to Charlie.